27Apoorva/TheRoboticsBlogger/_posts/2023-11-10-Kinematic-Modelling-for-Mobile-Robots.md

       <li><b style="font-size: 28px;">Non-Holonomic Wheels</b><br>
       Non-holonomic wheels are known for their stability and simplicity.
 They allow the robot to move in a limited set of directions, making them less agile than their holonomic counterparts.
 The common types of non-holonomic wheels are:
         <ul style="padding-left: 10px;padding-top: 0;">
-          <li><b>Differential Drive Wheels</b><br>
+          <li><b>Differential-Drive Wheels</b><br>
-          The defining characteristic of a differential drive robot is its wheel configuration.
+          The defining characteristic of a differential-drive robot is its wheel configuration.
 These robots typically have two fixed wheels placed on a common axis and a caster wheel.
 The two fixed wheels are responsible for propelling the robot forward and backward, while the caster wheel allows the robot to maintain stability and freely rotate about its central point.<br>
           <img src="/assets/article7/Differential 1.jpeg" alt="Differential 1" style="display: block;
           margin-left: auto;
           margin-right: auto;
-          width: 35vmax;"/><br>
+          width: 35vmax;"/>
+          <div style="text-align: center; margin:0;">Differential-Drive Wheels Model</div><br>
           <img src="/assets/article7/Differential 2.jpeg" alt="Differential 2" style="display: block;
           margin-left: auto;
           margin-right: auto;
           width: 35vmax;"/>
+          <div style="text-align: center; margin:0;">Robot Motions based on wheel velocity and direction for Differential-Drive Wheels Model</div>
           </li>
-          <li><b>Skid steer Wheels</b><br>
+          <li><b>Skid-Steer Wheels</b><br>
-          The defining characteristic of a differential drive robot is its wheel configuration.
-These robots typically have two fixed wheels placed on a common axis and a caster wheel.
-The two fixed wheels are responsible for propelling the robot forward and backward, while the caster wheel allows the robot to maintain stability and freely rotate about its central point.<br>
+          A skid-steer robot is characterized by its mobility configuration, featuring two sets of wheels on either side of the robot, each set independently driven.
+These robots achieve movement and directional control by varying the speed and direction of rotation of the wheels on each side.
+Unlike a differential-drive robot, a skid-steer robot lacks a dedicated caster wheel.
+Instead, changes in velocity and wheel rotation enable the robot to turn in place, making it highly maneuverable.
+Skid-steer robots are commonly employed in applications where precise control of movement and the ability to turn within a confined space are crucial, such as in industrial settings and certain types of mobile robotic platforms.<br>
           <img src="/assets/article7/Skid steer 1.jpeg" alt="Skid steer 1" style="display: block;
           margin-left: auto;
           margin-right: auto;
-          width: 35vmax;"/><br>
+          width: 35vmax;"/>
+          <div style="text-align: center; margin:0;">Skid-Steer Wheels Model</div><br>
           <img src="/assets/article7/Skid steer 2.jpeg" alt="Skid steer 2" style="display: block;
           margin-left: auto;
           margin-right: auto;
           width: 35vmax;"/>
+          <div style="text-align: center; margin:0;">Robot Motions based on wheel velocity and direction for Skid-Steer Wheels Model</div>
           </li>
         </ul>
       </li><br>
       <li><b style="font-size: 28px;">Kinematic Model for Non-Holonomic Robots</b><br>
-      The Differential Drive Kinematic Model is a fundamental concept in mobile robotics, especially for non-holonomic robots.
+      The Differential-Drive Kinematic Model is a fundamental concept in mobile robotics, especially for non-holonomic robots.
 It describes the motion of a robot with two fixed wheels and a caster wheel or a single free caster wheel.
-The Differential Drive Kinematic Model allows control of the robot's linear and angular velocities, enabling precise motion planning and control.
+The Differential-Drive Kinematic Model allows control of the robot's linear and angular velocities, enabling precise motion planning and control.
         <ul style="padding-left: 13px;padding-top: 0;">
-          <li><b>Assumptions of the Differential Drive Kinematic Model</b><br>
+          <li><b>Assumptions of the-Differential Drive Kinematic Model</b><br>
-          The Differential Drive Kinematic Model is based on a few assumptions:
+          The Differential-Drive Kinematic Model is based on a few assumptions:
           <ol>
             <li><b>No Slippage:</b> The model assumes that there is no slippage between the wheels and the ground.
 In reality, some slippage may occur, but this assumption simplifies the kinematic calculations.</li>
             <li><b>Pure Rotation:</b> The model assumes that the robot can only perform pure rotations, meaning it can only turn about a central point without any lateral movement during the rotation.</li>